 No one wants to use buggy software.
-Robustness and stability are very important to the value provided by the Kobas service, so we take a number of steps to minimise the issues our customers encounter.
+Robustness and stability are important to the value provided by the Kobas service, so we take steps to minimise the issues our client encounter.
 We automatically unit test our code every time we change anything, and additionally at random intervals.
 All our services are automatically monitored, and our engineers are alerted any time even the slightest discrepancy is noted, whether night or day.

 What’s your update schedule?

 We also recognise that while the back of house “Cloud” service is important, Kobas EPoS is mission critical and used in high pressure environments, and that unexpected changes there can be especially painful.
 We therefore run separate schedules for these two services.

 Typically, we will update EPoS installations monthly, usually towards the beginning of the week.
 We try to avoid updates in December as we know everyone is exceptionally busy.

 Our Cloud offering covers a vast array of web applications, from customer loyalty, online ordering and reservations handling, through our APIs to the main back of house portal.
-As such we will typically perform around 40 minor updates a month across all these properties, and we aim for one major enhancement a month, preceded by an email alert and a blog article detailing the advantages of the forthcoming release.
+As such we will typically perform two updates a week across all these properties, and we aim for one major enhancement a month, preceded by an email alert and a knowledgebase article detailing the advantages of the forthcoming release.